 She is also interested in improving the transition process these patients face when moving from pediatrics to adult medicine.

-In addition to her role in adolescent medicine, she is an associate professor of internal medicine and pediatrics at UT Southwestern Medical Center, where she serves as the founding Division Chief and Residency Program Director for Combined Internal Medicine and Pediatrics.
+She is an associate professor of internal medicine and pediatrics at UT Southwestern Medical Center, where she serves as the founding Division Chief and Residency Program Director for Combined Internal Medicine and Pediatrics.
 She is an attending physician in general pediatrics at Children’s Health℠, and was named one of the Best Pediatric Specialists in Dallas by D Magazine three years in a row.

 Outside of her practice, Dr. Walsh enjoys spending time with her husband, Deryk, a pediatric anesthesiologist at Children's Health, and three active sons.
 Her hobbies include hiking, yoga and cheering from the stands at soccer and ice hockey games with her family.